A chicken saag or saagwala curry one of my favourite Indian dishes and my recipe makes it really easy to make at home!

 - 1 Tbsp Dried Fenugreek

-- Add in the spices and stir for 60 seconds.
+- Add in the ground coriander, Kashmiri chilli powder, turmeric, amchoor and garam masala and stir for 30 seconds.

-- Add a lid and cook for 25 minutes over a medium heat.
+- Add the chicken to the pan with salt and pepper, stir, add a lid, and cook for 20 minutes over a medium heat.

 - Remove the lid and add the spinach, yes there is a lot, don't worry it will cook down, then return the lid and cook until the spinach has wilted, this will take 3-4 minutes.

 - When the spinach has wilted, remove the lid, add the remaining ghee and freshly grated ginger, and crush in the dried fenugreek leaves, then, stir and cook for 5 more minutes or until the curry thickens.